Uniform worn by Princess Elizabeth when she held the honorary commission of Brigadier in the Women's Royal Army Corps, 1949-1953

 Queen Elizabeth (later Queen Elizabeth The Queen Mother), who had been Commandant-in-Chief of the ATS since 1940, was appointed Commandant-in-Chief of the WRAC in 1949.

-Above the left breast pocket are the following medal ribbons: Royal Order of Victoria and Albert; British War Medal 1939-45; King George V Silver Jubilee Medal 1935; and King George VI Coronation Medal 1937.
+Above the left breast pocket are the following medal ribbons: Imperial Order of the Crown of India; British War Medal 1939-45; King George V Silver Jubilee Medal 1935; and King George VI Coronation Medal 1937.

 NAM Accession Number